-The first CBA is an Extended Experimental Investigation (EEI), which gives students an opportunity to research a question they have about some science-related phenomena they have come across in the course of the three years of their studies.
-The development of inquiry, collaborative, practical, recording and reporting skills will be central here, such as posing questions and making predictions, working with others, designing experiments, conducting experiments, generating and recording primary data, processing and analysing the data to make valid conclusions, and communicating the method used, data recorded, findings, and reflections on the investigation.
+The first CBA is an Extended Experimental Investigation (EEI), which gives students an opportunity to research a question they have about a science-related phenomena which they have come across in the course of the three years of their studies.
+The development of inquiry, collaborative, practical, recording and reporting skills will be central to this task, activities such as posing questions and making predictions, working with others, designing experiments, conducting experiments, generating and recording primary data, processing and analysing the data to make valid conclusions, and communicating the method used, data recorded, findings, and reflections on the investigation.

 The second CBA is a Science in Society Investigation (SSI), which gives students an opportunity to explore a scientific topic or issue.
 The development of research and reporting skills are central here, for example searching for information, discriminating between sources, documenting sources used, presenting evidence in a report, applying knowledge of science to new situations and analysing different points of view on the issue, drawing conclusions and communicating personal opinion(s) based on the evidence.

 The Assessment Task links to the principal objective of the SSI, which is to analyse the information/secondary data collected, evaluate the claims and opinions studied, and draw evidence-based conclusions about the issues involved.
 The knowledge and skills developed by students during this Classroom-Based Assessment emerge from their growing awareness of scientific inquiry.